Beau Morgan

 Beau Martin Morgan (born August 4, 1975) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Memphis Maniax in the XFL.
 He played college football for the Air Force Falcons, earning third-team All-American honors in 1996.

-Early years
+Early life

 Morgan attended Trinity Christian Academy, where he was coached by his father Barry.
 He was the starter at quarterback in a pro-style offense that also featured QB option runs and rollout passes that took advantage of his elite running ability.

 He led the school to two consecutive state championships as a junior and senior, while being named MVP of both championship games.
 He finished with 5,000 passing yards and 70 passing touchdowns, while rushing for 2,200 yards and 25 rushing touchdowns.
 He also practiced track, where he recorded a best long jump of 23' 6 3/4" and 100 meter time of 10.8.
 Morgan finished 3rd at the Texas Relays in the long jump his senior year.